litecoinfinance/electrumxltfn/docs/peer_discovery.rst

 have gone offline will be forgotten quickly and not be passed around for long.

-In ElectrumX, "recently" is taken to be the last 24 hours.
+In ElectrumXLTFN, "recently" is taken to be the last 24 hours.
 Only one peer from each IPv4/16 netmask is returned, and the number of onion peers is limited.